 The Mystery of Brown Windsor Soup

 Victorian and Edwardian cooking exploits in England did not outlive the two monarchs for which the eras are named, and for good reasons.
 Meals were heavily loaded with stodgy ingredients aimed at keeping out the cold more than appealing to the palate.
-What could more exemplify that culinary tradition than a dish called Brown Windsor Soup.
+What could more exemplify that culinary tradition than a dish called Brown Windsor Soup?
 Or does it?
 And, is it a creation of Victorian kitchens?
-Mystery lies ahead.
+A mystery lies ahead.

 In the public imagination, Brown Windsor Soup (BWS) has become synonymous with all that was horrible about British cooking.
 It became fodder for many British comedy routines; somehow, simply mentioning the concoction was deemed to be funny.